Who shows up with Bill Cosby to court?

 Andrew Wyatt

-Cosby's faithful publicist arrived each of the first three days of trial, no matter who else was accompanying the star, but on Tuesday, Wyatt and Cosby walked alone.
+Cosby's faithful publicist arrived each of the first four days of trial, no matter who else was accompanying the star, but on Tuesday, Wyatt and Cosby walked alone.
 Cosby gripped Wyatt's elbow en route to the courthouse.

 Wyatt -- who is regularly seen at court hearings by Cosby's side, guiding him by the bicep in and out of the courthouse and helping him into his car -- is one of the comedian's staunchest defenders.